-The data are derived from well contractors' logs of geologic materials encountered during drilling, and later interpreted by geologists at the MGS.
-Available data also include casing, screen and pump information.
-Confirmed locations and interpreted geologic well records are available for over 340,000 of the water wells.
+CWI is maintained by the MGS in partnership with the Minnesota Department of Health (MDH).
+The data are derived from well contractors' logs of geologic materials encountered during drilling and later interpreted by geologists at the MGS.
+Available data also includes casing, screen, and pump information.
+Confirmed locations and interpreted geologic stratigraphy are available for over 340,000 of the water wells.

-The County Well Index (CWI) Data Procedures Manual was developed to describe data management requirements for Minnesota Unique Well Numbers (Unique Numbers) and associated well location data housed in the County Well Index (CWI) database.
+The CWI Data Procedures Manual (PDF) was developed to describe data management requirements for Minnesota Unique Well Numbers (Unique Numbers) and associated well location data housed in the database.

-Special thanks to Nila Hines, Todd Petersen and Linse Lahti at Minnesota Department of Natural Resources for report management, compilation and editing.
+Special thanks to Nila Hines, Todd Petersen, and Linse Lahti at the Minnesota Department of Natural Resources for report management, compilation, and editing.

 For questions regarding the CWI database, please refer to the CWI FAQs page.
 This does not include information about the web-based CWI or MWI application.
 For help pertaining to those, please refer to the Minnesota Well Index (MWI) page in the Related Links section.